-Geog raphy at NSJ - FS and KS1 Year Group (Cycle) rumn rm 2 Spring Term 2 Summer Term 2 • re the concept of Geograph ure and Communities as well o • Foundation Stage The state of the s Let's Explore Marvellous Machines Long Ago Ready, Steady, Grow Animal Safari On the Beach Our Wonderful World What do we know about the geography of Life in the United Kingdom What is life like in the United Kingdom?
-Let's Explore the World How does the UK compare with hot and cold places? our local area?
-Areas of Geography: boundaries, cartography, physical geography, settlements Areas of Geography: boundaries, cartography, climate, resources, settlements Areas of G ora pracess Geography: hy, climate, settlements Year 1 Core Yorl This project teaches children at maps, cardinal compass point language.
-They are introduct Kingdom.
-Children carry out si local physical ar National Curriculu Places: cshire cout physical and human features, is, and positional and directional ed to settlements of the United in mple fieldwork to find out about ind human features. m Links (see below): Cd.1, NCd.2, NCd.4 Core Ya This project teaches childre characteristics of the United definition of a city alongsid human geography further. patterns in th National Curricul Places: Itkshire In about the physical and human It Kingdom, looking closely at the Ite developing their knowledge of Children will also look at weather Ite United Kingdom.
-Um Links (see below): 2i, NCc.2ii, Ncd.1, NCd.2 Yorkshire, Egypt, This project teaches children ab learning to use atlases to explo characteristics of the four coun find out why there are hot, tem, the world.
-They also compare E ore these.
-They learn about the tries of the United Kingdom and perate and cold places aroungland to Egypt and the Arctic Inches (see below):
+Geography Year Group (Cycle) Aut umn Spring Sum mer In Foundation Stage, children explore the concept of Geography through Understanding the World and the ELG: People, Culture and Communities as well as ELG: The Natural World.
+Foundation Stage Across a range of topics, children at the expected level of development will: Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps.
+Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.
+Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.
+Let's Explore Marvellous Machines Long Ago Ready, Steady, Grow Animal Safari On the Beach Our Wonderful World What do we know about the geography of our local area?
+Life in the United Kingdom What is life like in the United Kingdom?
+Let's Explore the World How does the UK compare with hot and cold places?
+Areas of Geography: boundaries, cartography, physical geography, Areas of Geography: boundaries, cartography, climate, resources, Areas of Geography: boundaries, cartography, climate, settlements Year 1 settlements Core Places: Yorkshire This project teaches children about physical and human features, settlements Core Places: Yorkshire This project teaches children about the physical and human Core Places: Yorkshire, Egypt, The Arctic Circle This project teaches children about the continents of the wo maps, cardinal compass points, and positional and directional language.
+They are introduced to settlements of the United Kingdom.
+Children carry out simple fieldwork to find out about local physical and human features.
+National Curriculum Links (see below): NCc.2i, NCc.2ii, NCd.1, NCd.2, NCd.4 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only characteristics of the United Kingdom, looking closely at the definition of a city alongside developing their knowledge of human geography further.
+Children will also look at weather patterns in the United Kingdom.
+National Curriculum Links (see below): NCa.2, NCc.1, NCc.2i, NCc.2ii, Ncd.1, NCd.2 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only learning to use atlases to explo characteristics of the four count find out why there are hot, temp the world.
+They also compare El National Curriculun NCa.1, NCa.2, NC 2023/2024 P 2022/2023 Planning L tries of the United Kingdom a perate and cold places arou ngland to Egypt and the Arc n Links (see below): b.1, NCc.1, NCd.1 lanning Link identify its landmarks, using aerial photographs and consider how to give directions to develop their geographical skills.
+Children will compare London with the city of Hull.